 Does it open early enough for you during the week and weekend to accommodate your schedule?
-Do you need a 24 hour gym?
+Do you need a 24-hour gym?

 The YMCA works well for me.
 I don’t need a gym that is open 24 hours a day because I will not go in the middle of the night.
 Make sure the hours that you hope to workout coincide with their opening hours.
 I prefer cardio at lunch and lifting in the evening.
-During some parts of prep I may need to do some cardio before work, but my gym is open by 6 a.m.
+During some parts of competition prep, I may need to do some cardio before work, but my gym is open by 6 a.m.

 What kind of extras?
 I love the sauna.
 Not all gyms have them but this is now sort of a requirement for me.
 What about towels?
 The gym close to the office has towel service, which helps instead of having to lug a wet towel around in my bag.

-Do you need a little extra push or someone to teach you how to use equipment?
+Do you need a little extra push or someone to teach you how to use the equipment?
 A personal trainer can be handy to answer questions about performing a move correctly or how to use a machine.
 A lot of gyms also include personal training sessions as an incentive to join.